AaltoPML/VAI-Lab/README.md

 Each module represents a process (e.g. Modelling) and each plugin is a specific implementation of that process (e.g. linear regression).

-Modules can be chained, looped and modified in real-time to create a highly customisable framework for the user's requirements.
+Modules can be chained, looped and modified in real-time to create a highly customisable framework for the **user**'s requirements.

 ## Installation